Performance Improvement in Healthcare: Setting Goals That Drive Real Change

 Table of Contents

 Hospital quality and safety leaders are under constant pressure to meet regulatory expectations and reduce patient harm.
 But despite widespread efforts around performance improvement in healthcare, some initiatives can stall or fail to deliver measurable gains.
-In some cases, the issue isn’t a lack of effort — it’s poorly defined goals.
+In some cases, the issue isn’t a lack of effort, but poorly defined goals.

 Why Goal Quality Drives Successful Hospital Performance Improvement